Student loans seriously suck.

 You are inspired and now you have the mindset that will help you pay off all of your debt in less than 2-3 years.
 Just imagine, two years from now you took all your monthly payments and put them in a vacation fund, how many vacations could you take then?

 As you pay it off, roll the balance to the next one.
-The reason being, you need to pay the principal off faster so the interset doesn’t accumulate.
+The reason being, you need to pay the principal off faster so the interest doesn’t accumulate.

-As a bonus, if you own a home and want to use an acceleration trick that is not conventional, look below at the acceleration post that has helped us knock out a crap ton of student loan debt!
+As a bonus, if you own a home and want to use an acceleration trick that is not conventional, look below at a pretty in depth post on how we leverage a HELOC – which is not for everyone (see workout analogy at end of article).

 I hope you enjoyed this post!
 Feel free to share with friends and family that have student loans, or maybe someone in college right now.